 Another column is by the graveyard.
 It is 180 cm!
 By the columns are images from the volcanic eruption on Heimaey island.
 These images of the graveyard are burnt into the mind and soul of us Icelanders, who were old enough to remember the volcanic eruption in 1973.

 On the entrance gate to the graveyard is written: "Ég lifi og þér munuð lifa" meaning "I live and thou shalt live".
-The graveyard was covered in ash and pumice and the pumice went as high as these word of Jesus on the graveyard gate!
+The graveyard was covered in ash and pumice and the pumice went as high as these words of Jesus on the graveyard gate!

 I remember well, being 7 at the time, the eruption and the havoc it caused in Iceland, how my parents reacted and how the news was filled with footage on this dreadful cataclysm when a volcanic eruption started in a populated area!